-You can offer better rewards and exclusive content with the increasing rank, which is a great way for keeping users engaged.
-Normally, mobile loyalty apps have the scale of a customer’s rank on the Home Screen — it strengthens the gamble of leveling up.
+You can offer better rewards and exclusive content for people at a higher rank, which is a great way to keep users engaged.
+Normally, mobile loyalty apps have the scale of a customer’s rank on the Home Screen — that strengthens the gamble of leveling up.

-Thus, to level up customers need to reach a milestone.
-For example, you can gradually guide your customers from a 3% to 10% discount with milestones at 5% and 7%.
+Thus, to level up, customers will need to reach a milestone.
+For example, you can gradually guide your customers from a 3% to a 10% discount with milestones at 5% and 7%.
 This is a win-win situation.

 |Marriott Hotels: Case Study|